Xtuden-com/django-property/readme.md

 ----
 As said, work in progress.
 The following are next...

-* Additional tests for JS components already built
+* Additional tests for Vanilla JS components already built
 * Tests for notification emailer and alert emailer
 * More tests, refactor ContactView post method in homes_json as a bit ugly & nested elses
 * Protection on JSON endpoint for contact form submission